 State Senator Anthony Portantino sums up the problems with the plant expansion with his letter to the editor of the LA Times: “In short, the Grayson proposal would increase emissions and particulates that would adversely affect our climate and potentially impact the health of children at Benjamin Franklin Elementary, Mark Keppel Elementary and the Disney Children’s Center, as well as elderly residents of nearby Pelanconi Estates.
 The DEIR predicts global warming emissions will increase nearly seven-fold.
 This is the equivalent to 90,000 additional cars on Glendale’s roads.”

-- The job going forward will be to make sure the RFI process is thorough, even handed, and transparent.
+- The job going forward will be to make sure the Request For Information (RFI) process is thorough, even handed, and transparent.
 Stay tuned for next steps!